jaboc83/codecutting/README.md

 ### Dev Setup

 - Clone the repository
-- From the repository root install the app dependencies using yarn.
+- From the repository root install the app dependencies using npm.
-  - `yarn install`
+  - `npm install`
 - Run the app / file watcher
   - `npm start`
 - Open browser to http://localhost:8000 to view the application.
 Use http://localhost:8000/__graphql to access GraphiQL